Options Trading in Australia 2024

 There's also usually a minimum amount required when trading options.
 This will vary from broker to broker but generally speaking, you'll need to start with at least $1,000.

-After you've chosen your contract and funded your account, it's time to execute your buy or sell trade.
+After you've chosen your contract and funded your account, it's time to open the trade.

 You also need to consider the premium that the market is currently offering for the options contract.
 This market premium is set by the bid-ask spread, which is the difference between the highest price a buyer is willing to pay for the option (the bid price) and the lowest price a seller is willing to accept (the ask price).